-Your boat may be equipped with multiple display panels that allow greater flexibility when using such functions as the chartplotter, sonar, radar, engine data, digital switching, etc. Panels are available in different sizes and can be dedicated to a single function, sideby-side or four-quadrant display of information at the same time.
+Your boat may be equipped with one or more display panels sometimes referred to as a chartplotter, GPS or cockpit display.
+Panels are available in different sizes and can be dedicated to a single function such as switching, or multi-functional for engines, navigation, systems, etc. Some multi-function displays allow side-by-side or 4-quadrant display of information at the same time.
+Panels can also be dedicated to the propulsion system and can duplicate other helm controls.

-Operation of the displays can vary by type, brand and installed options; be sure to read the display operation information and control-specific owner's manuals in the Skipper's Kit for proper use.
+Operation of the displays can vary by type, brand, and installed options; be sure to read the display operation information and control specific owner's manuals in the Skipper's Kit for proper use.

-Figure 4-2: MerCruiser® VesselView®
+Figure 4-1: MerCruiser® VesselView®

-Figure 4-3: Raymarine Multifunction Display
+Figure 4-2: Raymarine Multifunction Display